 “I have been a Fidelco guide dog user for 30 of Fidelco’s 60 years.
 I am so grateful for the series of six dogs who have guided me day after day while raising my daughters, developing my clinical social work career, traveling with my husband and family and just living my life, which has been so greatly enhanced by my partnerships with my Fidelco dogs.
 Many thanks to all the trainers and staff at Fidelco!”

-Our founders, Roberta and Charles Kaman, shared a love for the German Shepherd Dog that launched the creation of the Fidelco Guide Dog Foundation sixty years ago.
+Our founders, Roberta and Charles Kaman, shared a love for the German Shepherd Dog that launched the creation of the Fidelco Guide Dog Foundation over sixty years ago.

 Charlie Kaman, founder and CEO of the Kaman Corporation was a remarkable engineering innovator.
 He developed the world’s first helicopter powered by gas turbines and invented the Ovation guitar – an acoustic guitar using aerospace composite materials.